Alright. Ready? Let’s write a farming essay.

-B) Draft your statement of purpose and your thesis statement — but remember you might have to change them as your learn from your research.
+B) Draft your statement of purpose and your thesis statement–but remember you might have to change them as your learn from your research.

 The student’s research question (purpose) is: “What similarities or differences are there between health and safety issues in stripping and those in prostitution?”
 His thesis is going to be a sentence that answers that question.
 It could be something like:

 “Occupational health and safety issues in prostitution and in stripping are very similar (or very different).”

 “Among the similarities (or differences) between occupational health and safety issues in stripping and those in prostitution, X is particularly interesting because Y.”

 “Comparing occupational health and safety issues between stripping and prostitution is illuminating because we learn X.”